LiquidLore - British Columbia

 Seymour Canyon Pleasant hiking to the top.

-Seymour Canyon Some of the whitewater above Triple Drop - it's a big canyon.
+Seymour Canyon Some of the early rapids - it's a big canyon.

 Seymour Canyon The tricky entrance to Final Exam.